awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 \* *We will add additional resources to the modern template as needed\.*

 At some point in the future, the modern template will become the default bootstrapping template\.
-Until then, you must manually select the modern template when bootstrapping by setting the `CDK_NEW_BOOTSTRAP` environment variable\.
+Until then, manually select the modern template when bootstrapping by setting the `CDK_NEW_BOOTSTRAP` environment variable\.

 ------
 #### [ Mac OS X/Linux ]